 GeneCards Summary for CDS1 Gene

 CDS1 (CDP-Diacylglycerol Synthase (Phosphatidate Cytidylyltransferase) 1) is a Protein Coding gene.
-Diseases associated with CDS1 include prostate cancer and breast cancer.
+Diseases associated with CDS1 include osteosarcoma, somatic and li-fraumeni syndrome.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include diacylglycerol cholinephosphotransferase activity and phosphatidate cytidylyltransferase activity.
 An important paralog of this gene is CDS2.

 UniProtKB/Swiss-Prot Summary for CDS1 Gene